Ken Currie

-Ken Currie (born 1960 in North Shields, North Tyneside, England) is a Scottish painter working out of Glasgow.
-His paintings have been described as dark and violent.
+Ken Currie (born March 9, 1960, in North Shields, North Tyneside, England) is a Scottish artist known for figurative painting and portraits.
+In his early career in the 1980s, he was associated with the New Glasgow Boys group of artists.
+Currie was elected to the Royal Scottish Academy in 2024.

+His work often deals with themes of class, illness, and decay.
+Currie says he wants his work to "hover in that area between beauty and horror".
+His work is in many major collections including the Tate, Scottish National Gallery of Modern Art, Yale Center for British Art, and the New York Public Library.

 Education & Works

-Currie grew up in Barrhead.
+Currie was born in England to Scottish parents and grew up in Barrhead, near the city of Glasgow.
 He started studying at the Glasgow School of Art in 1978 and graduated in 1983.
-In the late 1980s he was gaining attention as part of the "New Glasgow Boys", a group of young Scottish figurative painters, containing among others Peter Howson, Adrian Wiszniewski and Steven Campbell.
+In the late 1980s he was gaining attention as part of the New Glasgow Boys, a group of young Scottish figurative painters, including among others the artists Peter Howson, Adrian Wiszniewski and Steven Campbell.

 Throughout the 1980s, Currie's work depicted heroic workers and revolutionary union representatives as part of a bigger "socialist Clydeside".
 This is seen as a response to the policies of then Prime Minister Margaret Thatcher.
 Currie was involved with the Communist Party and describes his political views at the time as those of a "typical Scottish leftist".

-In 1987 Currie finished an eight-piece series of large-scale paintings of the massacre of the Calton weavers of 1787, which was the violent suppression of a strike by the British Army, resulting in " Scotland's first working-class martyrs".
-The paintings which were commissioned for the 200th anniversary of the massacre are now hanging on the ceiling of the People's Palace in Glasgow.
+In 1987 Currie finished an eight-piece series of large-scale paintings of the massacre of the Calton weavers of 1787, which was the violent suppression of a strike by the British Army, resulting in "Scotland's first working-class martyrs".
+The paintings, which were commissioned for the 200th anniversary of the massacre, are now hanging on the ceiling of the People's Palace in Glasgow.

-Starting with the early 1990s Currie began to be emotionally affected by the political and humanitarian crises in Eastern Europe, such as the Yugoslav Wars.
+Starting with the early 1990s, Currie began to be emotionally affected by the political and humanitarian crises in Eastern Europe, such as the Yugoslav Wars.
 He incorporated this in his art by depicting decaying and damaged bodies.